Company Logo - Home Link

 OVERVIEW

-One of the most recognizable parts of London’s skyline, The Gherkin captured world attention when it opened in the early 2000s.
+One of the most recognisable parts of London’s skyline, The Gherkin captured world attention when it opened in the early 2000s.

-On the top floor – the 40th, in fact – there is a bar for workers and their guests, providing a panoramic view of London.
+On the top floor – the 40th – there is a bar for workers and their guests that provides a panoramic view of London.
 There is also a restaurant on the 29th floor and private dining facilities on the 38th.

-Although it’s not currently open to the public, many visitors like to head to the Gherkin for photographs and to see it in person.
+Although it’s not currently open to the public, many of my tour guests like to head to the Gherkin for photographs and to see it in person.

-While most fine dining establishments are pretty expensive, the Helix offers a variety of deals throughout the year.
+While most fine dining establishments in London can be quite pricey, the Helix offers a variety of set menu deals throughout the year.

-At the moment, they are offering 3 courses for £42.
+At the moment, they are offering 2 courses for £49 and 3 courses for £57, but you have to book in advance.
+The food is delicious!

-If you plan to visit the bar, you can expect to pay as little as £8-£13 for drinks.
+If you plan to visit the bar, you can expect to pay around £8 - £15 for drinks.

-When compared to ticket prices for the view from the Shard, it’s easy to see how you could actually save money by going to the bar.
+When compared to ticket prices for the View from the Shard, which are upwards of £29 per person, you can actually save money by going to the Gherkin bar.

 That said, it should be noted that the Shard also has several restaurants and bars you can visit without paying for access to the observation deck.